National Green Ribbon Schools Award

 One-time, national-level recognition of schools and districts for innovative and comprehensive achievements across all three of the “Green Schools” pillars: environmental impact, health and wellness, and eco-literacy.

-The U.S. Department of Education Green Ribbon Schools (ED-GRS) is a public engagement initiative for school sustainability that is structured as a federal recognition award.
-By highlighting schools, districts, postsecondary institutions, and early learning centers’ cost-saving, health promoting, and performance-enhancing sustainability practices, ED-GRS celebrates these institutions and brings more attention to their work.
-In the state of Missouri, the Missouri Green Schools program serves as the conduit for PreK-12 schools to apply for ED-GRS recognition through a partnership with the Missouri Department of Elementary and Secondary Education.
-ED-GRS nomination is not currently available for postsecondary institutions in the state of Missouri.
+The National Green Ribbon School award is a public engagement initiative for school sustainability that is structured as a national recognition award.
+By highlighting schools, districts, and early learning centers’ cost-saving, health promoting, and performance-enhancing sustainability practices, this award celebrates these institutions and brings more attention to their work.
+In the state of Missouri, the Missouri Green Schools program serves as the conduit for PreK-12 schools to apply for national recognition.
+The Center for Green Schools is spearheading national recognition benefits for schools until which time as the U.S. Department of Education resumes management of the award.

 Program Requirements